-Seattleites love their rainy days, but it doesn't mean they stay inside and pack on the pounds.
+Seattleites love their rainy days, but it doesn’t mean they stay inside and pack on the pounds.
 More likely than not, these Northwestern fitness aficionados are keeping in tip-top shape year round at one of the five best gyms in Seattle.
-From intense Crossfit workouts to cutting-edge cardio and strength training, Zumba classes, swimming pools and dry saunas, there's something for every type of person and every fitness level, our Seattle residential movers have curated a list of the best just for you.
+From intense Crossfit workouts to cutting-edge cardio and strength training, Zumba classes, swimming pools and dry saunas, there’s something for every type of person and every fitness level.

 1. Orangetheory Fitness